Tips for Traveling by Air

 SECURITY SCREENING PROCEDURES:

 In 2002, the American Federation of Musicians (AFM) secured a commitment from the Transportation Security Administration (TSA) to facilitate musicians traveling with their instruments.
-According to a letter from the TSA to the AFM, these steps are in place:

 In August of 2006, the TSA adopted new procedures that permit passengers to be present for and assist with the screening of large musical instruments as checked baggage.
 According to the TSA: